mohammedmohsinali/SaarthiAI/README.md

     Enter the cloned repository directory and execute pip install -r requirements.txt.
     To train the model, run the train.py script by using the following command python train.py, this scripts looks for number of GPU's and train accordingly
-    To evaluate on test data, run command python evaluate.py, this will return loss and accuracy for test.csv file There is also a detailed report explaing approach to execution
+    To evaluate on test data, run command python evaluate.py, this will return loss and accuracy for test.csv file There is also a detailed report explaing approach to execution config file is not yet completed